 When a waiver/service denial hearing decision is rendered by the fair hearings officer, the PSU staff entered as "Agency Representative" is notified via email of the decision by the fair hearings officer.
 Based on the hearing decision, PSU staff determine the appropriate action for the waiver/services according to program-specific time frames.
 For more information, refer to Section 4500, Hearing Decision Actions.

 PSU staff may need to coordinate effective dates of reinstatement with CRU and must email the CRU supervisor (with a copy to the CRU administrative assistant) for the coordination.
-PSU staff report the implementation of the hearing decision through TIERS on Form 4807-D, DADS Action Taken on Hearing Decision, according to current procedures.
+PSU staff report the implementation of the hearing decision through TIERS on Form 4807-D, Action Taken on Hearing Decision, according to current procedures.

 The local TW/MEPD specialist notifies PSU staff if an appeal is filed by TW/MEPD regarding a financial eligibility decision, and refers the TW/MEPD case to CRU to handle during the appeal process.
 Once the appeal decision regarding the MEPD financial case is rendered by the hearings officer, CRU must notify PSU staff via email of the hearing decision, including decisions that are sustained, reversed or withdrawn.
 Based on the hearing decision, staff determine the appropriate action for the waiver/service.
 The email sent by CRU includes: